TeaAlc/ai_experiments/README.md

-# ai_tools
+# ai_experiments
-Some helfull things to work with ai
+Some experiments with ai